 In consideration of this definition, we may tend to assume that they are, however organizations are not superorganic structures.
 They are not independent of the individual members of them.
 What is said to be shared is (if so) shared by actual people.
 These actual people may have particular attitudes, values, goals, and practices.
 They may be docile as well as challenging.
 Besides, these actual people may be temporary cultivators for the organizations.
 That is why a top-down model should be at stake.

 The other implication of the definition is the disposition to believe that culture is monolithic and fixed.
 Is it?
 In a changing world, surrounded by a challenging and manipulating environment, with circulating actual individual members, can it be?
-Culture is due to change and adapt.
+Culture changes.
+Culture adapts.
 However, adaptation should not be a temporary strategy, it should be a feature of the structure.
-Ultimately, the organizations should listen to their people to understand and establish a grounded but an adaptive culture.
+Ultimately, the organizations should listen to their people to understand and establish a grounded but adaptive culture.